vuxcode/pr1-project-t0883/time-report.md

   CSS styling.
 Sorry for not updating the project but I will be more frequent for now and on until final submission.
 -2022-04-20
   Added some functions that I wanna use.
 Want to make them work and then in a late stage combine them in 1 function.
 For now the program just places Xs.
-For no I have invested 11 hours in the program including research and learning new things
+For no I have invested 11 hours in the program including research and learning new things.
+-2022-04-28
+  Re did the hole script.
+I think I have been thinking a bit wrong and I finally we able to get things right.
+Now the functions do just like I want to and they update the arrays as expected.